SverreNystad/a-star-pathfinding/README.md

 ## Installation
 To install the A star pathfinding, one needs to have all the prerequisites installed and set up, and follow the setup guild.
 The following sections will guide you through the process.

 ### Prerequisites
+- Ensure that git is installed on your machine.
+[Download Git](https://git-scm.com/downloads)
-- Python 3.9 or higher
+- Ensure Python 3.9 or newer is installed on your machine.
+[Download Python](https://www.python.org/downloads/)

 ### Setup
 1. Clone the repository